Rambhadracharya: Schooling

 Although Giridhar did not have any formal schooling until the age of seventeen years, he had learned many literary works as a child by listening to them.
-His family wished him to become a Kathavachak (a Katha artist) but Giridhar wanted to pursue his studies.
+His family wished him to become a Kathavachak (Narrator of Hindu literature, Epics and stories) but Giridhar wanted to pursue his studies.
 His father explored possibilities for his education in Varanasi and thought of sending him to a special school for blind students.
 Giridhar's mother refused to send him there, saying that blind children were not treated well at the school.
 On 7 July 1967 Giridhar joined the Adarsh Gaurishankar Sanskrit College in the nearby Sujanganj village of Jaunpur to study Sanskrit Vyakarana (grammar), Hindi, English, Maths, History, and Geography.
 In his autobiography he recalls this day as the day when the "Golden Journey" of his life began.
 With an ability to memorise material by listening to it just once, Giridhar has not used Braille or other aids to study.
 In three months, he had memorised and mastered the entire Laghusiddhāntakaumudī of Varadaraja.
 He was top of his class for four years, and passed the Uttara Madhyama (higher secondary) examination in Sanskrit with first class and distinction.